How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 You can get a legal heirship certificate from either NADRA or a court of law.

-The key point to understand here is that both sources are valid and can issue certificates according to the law – there’s no difference between the two.
+The main point to understand is that both sources are valid.
+They can issue certificates according to the law.
+There is no difference between the two.

 However, the procedure for obtaining a certificate of heirs is different.